-Quittance have also assisted people suffering from stress in occupations including senior management, prison officers, social workers, ambulance drivers, firefighters, policemen, dentists, miners and administrative and office workers.
+Quittance has also assisted people suffering from stress in occupations, including senior management, prison officers, social workers, ambulance drivers, firefighters, police officers, dentists, miners and administrative and office workers.

-If your health and wellbeing has been harmed by the actions or negligence of your employer, it is possible to make a claim for work-related stress, whatever your job.
+If your health has been harmed by the actions or negligence of your employer, it is possible to make a claim for work-related stress, whatever your job.

 A company must have processes in place to: